 - A Resident Parking Permit will typically allow parking by a specific vehicle within a Zone area.
-A permit does not guarantee a parking space outside the permit holder's property. - A maximum of two permits may be issued to each household.
+A permit does not guarantee a parking space outside the permit holder's property nor does it guarantee that a parking space will be available at all times within the zone area. - A maximum of two permits may be issued to each household.
 A household is a house or flat in a permit parking Zone that is registered for Council Tax, has appropriate planning permissions and does not have a planning condition and/or informative.
-You may be asked to demonstrate appropriate planning consents. - Commercial vehicles are not eligible for resident permits. - The first permit for a household is issued at the cost of £30.
-A charge of £120 is made for a second permit.
+You may be asked to demonstrate appropriate planning consents. - Commercial vehicles are not eligible for resident permits. - From 1st October 2019 the first permit for a household is issued at the cost of £40.
+A charge of £150 is made for a second permit.
 The decision as to whom will apply for the first and the second permit is that of the occupiers. - Households will be entitled to visitor permits.
 Visitor permits are scratch cards, each valid for half a day when used.
 They are issued in books of 20 permits.
-The first two books are free and a further five books can be ordered at a cost of £22 per book. - Visitors permits can be used for one-off situations, but the onus is on the vehicle driver/owner to make their own arrangement in obtaining a permit to park.
+From 1st October 2019 the first two books are free and up to a further five books can be ordered at a cost of £25 per book. - Visitors permits can be used for one-off situations, but the onus is on the vehicle driver/owner to make their own arrangement in obtaining a permit to park.
 Reading Borough Council may issue other permits to people who are unable to comply with the application process or to people providing services to residents such as carers, health professionals and trades people.
-These permits are called discretionary permits. - Before permits are first issued, an application form will need to be completed and proof of residence and vehicle ownership provided.
-Thereafter, permits will need to be renewed on an annual basis. - Businesses with premises located within the Parking Permit Zone may be entitled to one business permit.
+These permits are called discretionary permits. - Before permits are first issued, an application will need to be completed and proof of residence and vehicle ownership provided.
+Thereafter, permits will need to be renewed on an annual basis.
+The application can be made online, but paper copies will also be available upon request. - Businesses with premises located within the Parking Permit Zone may be entitled to one business permit.
 Proof of business address and business use of the vehicle is required.
 Business permits are subject to a higher charge.